apache/metron/metron-interface/metron-rest/README.md

 ## Usage

 The exposed REST endpoints can be accessed at http://host:port/swagger-ui.html#/.
 The default port is 8080 but can be changed in application.yml by setting "server.port" to the desired port.
+The Config UI can be found at http://host:port/.

 ## License